 - 1.6 g of protein per kg of body weight with intense activity levels

-Anyone who is pregnant or breastfeeding will need to eat a lot more protein than other people.
+Anyone who is pregnant or breastfeeding will typically need to eat a lot more protein.

 The researchers recommended that adults should ideally consume protein in the range of 1.2–1.6 g per kg of body weight daily, to prevent age-related muscle loss or sarcopenia.